So, you want to change the world. And guess what? It’s possible!

 71. Try to Follow the Zero-waste Hierarchy

-Christopher Moken has made recycling mattresses his passion.
+Christopher Moken has made mattress disposal and recycling mattresses his passion.
 He applies the zero waste hierarchy to his business practices and implores you to do so in your personal life!
 Lindsey Mccoy has also been a changemaker in this area with her company, Plaine Products.

 72. Recycle Responsibly